 The leaks shown in our maps are surveyed by the utilities regularly and considered not likely to explode.

-However, if you smell gas, please call the gas company immediately to make sure the company knows about that leak.
+However, if you smell gas: first, leave the area immediately.
+Then call your gas company to inform them of the leak.
 Please also call if you notice a change in an existing leak—if the smell is stronger or has moved.

 HEET’s website provides an overview of information on gas leaks.
 By sharing this information and the map of leaks in your municipality with your local officials, you can spread awareness and help get gas leaks addressed in your area.
 You can also use this information to write a letter to the editor of your local newspaper and educate others.